Bijesse/scratch-curriculum/en-GB/Term 1/MoonhackScratch/moonhackScratch.md

 + Great job!
 You now have new blocks that you created yourself.
 In step 3 we are going to create code to use these new blocks.

-## Challenge: Jumping on Mars {.challenge}
-What is the force of gravity like on Mars?
-Can you find out how high you can jump on Mars and write a program that simulats this?

 # Step 3: Scratchy Jumps { .activity }

 Let’s create code that will make Scratchy jump depending on which planetary object he is on.